Samuel-Green/B-3-Hackathon-Project-6/paper.md

 moved to the borders between two of the communities identified by our expert.

-![Figure 3: A four panel plot comparing the efficacy of different diversity indices at measuring biodiversity within our grassland ecosystem in Calabria.
+![A four panel plot comparing the efficacy of different diversity indices at measuring biodiversity within our grassland ecosystem in Calabria.
 The white contour lines represent different plant communities classified by an expert botanist from the drone